CUASAS/pixel-gantry-control/README.md

 Run the Aerotech installer.
 The installer doesn't put the Aerotech VIs in a place where LabVIEW knows to look.
 To fix this, run `Aerotech Dumbness Fixer.vi` to copy the VIs to `user.lib`.
 This step will likely need LabVIEW to be started as an administrator since it is moving files around in `Program Files`.

-### Installing External Dependencies

-The visual pattern recognition and database connectivity features are developed using a C++ codebase in [pixel-gantry-extra](https://github.com/cfangmeier/pixel-gantry-extra).
-If you clone this repository, you need to download the [latest release](https://github.com/cfangmeier/pixel-gantry-extra/releases) and extract the contents of the zip file into `Gantry\Shared Components\External\`.
-If the zip file contains any redistributable installers in `bin\`, run those now to install any required libraries.